SalasD93/Diana-Salas.github.io/README.md

 # Diana Salas Portfolio

-I have created a portfolio of my work using React.
+I am creating a portfolio of my work using React.